Master Composter Volunteer Training

 - Attend and participate in all of the training modules.
 If you must miss a module due to unanticipated circumstances, you must make arrangements with the coordinator to make up the work.
 Excusals will be granted on an individual basis, and depending on the module, missing the training may mean automatic withdrawal from the program.
 A fundamental benefit of the training is the classroom interaction with the instructors, other master composters who frequently attend, and fellow students who bring a variety of experience to the course.
 Simply reading the class preparation material is not sufficient to compensate for missing the classroom experience.

-- Complete and submit individual class evaluation forms for each individual class.
+- Complete and submit class evaluation form for each individual class.

 - Read all course materials.
 Handbook and syllabus will be provided.